Luke-Aaron-Hoffman/GameOfWar/README.md

 To play, the .exe is located here: https://github.com/Luke-Aaron-Hoffman/GameOfWar/tree/master/Executable

-Also remember to download the Config file.
-You can edit the values in here if you would like to change some of the settings.
+Also remember to download the .config file to the same location.
+You can edit the values in the config if you would like to change some of the settings of the game.

 # Pictures
 The images located in this GitHub show examples of some non-obvious behavior in the code.